Bunny Proofing Tips and Tricks

 Why Bunny Proofing is so Important

 We’ve said it before, and we’ll say it again.
-Having a rabbit is a lot like having a toddler in the sense that there is something to get into, they will!
-That’s why we’ve created this page to show you all the Bunny Proofing Tips and Tricks we know!
+Having a rabbit is a lot like having a toddler in the sense that if there is something to get into, they will find a way!
+That’s why we’ve created this page to show you all the Bunny Proofing Tips and Tricks we know.

 When you’re expecting a baby, you baby-proof your home to make sure the baby is safe.
 The same goes for when you bring a new rabbit home.
 Bunny proofing your home before bunny comes home is of the utmost importance.
 Bunny proofing your home fully not only keeps bunny safe, but it helps your home from not being destroyed.
 Rabbits can be very destructive when allowed to be.
 But the consequences can be much worse than just a chewed baseboard or stripped wallpaper.
 Hundreds of rabbits die each year from inadequate bunny-proofing.
 Biting into electrical wires or cords, burrowing into furniture and getting smooshed are all real threats to your bunny’s life.